hongthien0110/aquariux-tradingcrypto/readme.md

 1. Retrieve the latest price from Binance, Huobi: using Spring Cloud OpenFeign
 2. Database: using In-memory H2
-3. CI/CD: Github Actions
+3. CI/CD: using Github Actions
 4. Handle duplicated requests: using idempotent key (not implemented)
 5. Handle distributed locks: using Redis (not implemented)

 # Run in docker container

-1. './gradlew clean build' for build project
+1. `./gradlew clean build` for build project
-2. 'docker build -t tradingcrypto .' for build docker image
+2. `docker build -t tradingcrypto .` for build docker image
-3. 'docker run -p 8080:8080 tradingcrypto' for run docker image
+3. `docker run -p 8080:8080 tradingcrypto` for run docker image

 # Features